aixcoder-plugin/AixBench-L/README.md

 ## AixBench-L

-AixBench-L a java function-level code generation dataset, which is initially proposed in the paper "[SkCoder: A Sketch-based Approach for Automatic Code Generation](https://arxiv.org/abs/2302.06144)".
+AixBench-L is a java function-level code generation dataset, which is initially proposed in the paper "[SkCoder: A Sketch-based Approach for Automatic Code Generation](https://arxiv.org/abs/2302.06144)".
+The dataset can be downloaded in this [link](https://doi.org/10.5281/zenodo.7751213).

 ### Data Collection